What is a Distance Matrix API?

 In other words, how big can a single matrix be and how quickly can you make multiple matrices?

 The table below compares these two metrics for the same major Distance Matrix API providers:

 What do these results mean?

-The comparisons of Usage Limits and Pricing can be looked at separately, but if often makes more sense to assess a provider by looking at both together.
+The comparisons of Usage Limits and Pricing can be looked at separately, but it often makes more sense to assess a provider by looking at both together.

-Why is TravelTime up to X times cheaper than alternatives?
+Why is TravelTime up to 10 times cheaper than alternatives?